rameasy/Synechron-Interview/README.md

 The application does not support words with special characters or numbers.
 If such words were passed then it will respond the respective error messages.

+Please update the germanToEnglishMap, frenchToEnglishMap & spanishToEnglishMap variable with the relevant data before testing the words in respective langauges.